Northern Larb (Nam Prik Ong)

 Ingredients (Serves 4–6)

-• Same base as above, but replace pork with 300g minced chicken
+• Same base as the pork version, but replace pork with 300g minced chicken

 Method

-Step 3: Add soybean paste, tomatoes, fish sauce, and sugar.
-Simmer until thick.
+Step 4: Stir in crushed tinned tomatoes, ½ cup broth/stock, fish sauce, and palm sugar.
+Simmer 8–10 minutes until thick.

-Step 4: Finish with lime juice and coriander.
+Step 5: Remove from heat.
+Finish with lime juice, chopped spring onions, and coriander.
 Stir well.

-Step 5: Serve with sticky rice and fresh vegetables.
-Garnish with toasted peanuts if desired.
+Step 6: Serve with sticky rice and fresh vegetables.
+Garnish with extra spring onions if desired.

-Note: Ideal as a lighter dip or with rice noodles.
+Note: Lighter but still full of bold Thai flavours — great as a dip or over rice noodles.